Get all the latest data for Honduras?

 How many days do rentals stay listed in Honduras as of 2026?

-As of early 2026, rentals in Honduras stay listed 30 to 45 days when properly priced.
+As of 2026, a typical rental in Honduras stays listed for about 30 to 45 days when the price is realistic.

 Which months have peak tenant demand in Honduras?